10 Ways to Create a Positive Working Environment

 8. Be Transparent

-Engaged employees immerse themselves into your company, and they deserve clear and open communication.
+Engaged employees immerse themselves into your company, and they deserve clear and transparent communication.
 Being open and honest about the company’s performance and key decisions can help you gain their trust and make them feel like a part of the team.

 Consider giving weekly or monthly updates through internal newsletters or company meetings.